 I really recommend making a double, or triple batch of this and filling the freezer.
 For more inspiration on how to use leftover ragu have a read of this post of 5 things to do with leftover bolognese sauce.

-Proper slowly cooked Italian beef ragu with canned tomatoes
+Slow cooked beef ragu with tinned tomatoes

 - Good glug olive oil